Curtain Wall in Construction: Everything You Need to Know

 Ladder Systems

-Ladder systems are a hybrid approach where sections are pre-fabricated as ladders (vertical mullions connected by horizontal transoms) before being installed on-site.
-This method streamlines the installation while maintaining some level of flexibility.
+Ladder systems utilize a hybrid approach, where sections are prefabricated as ladder-like structures (vertical mullions connected by horizontal transoms) before being installed on-site.
+This method enhances installation efficiency while retaining some degree of flexibility.

 Components: